dominicprice/endplay/README.md

 - `endplay.dds` is a high-level wrapper around Bo Haglund's [dds library](https://github.com/dds-bridge/dds) which takes care of converting between the different types and encodings it uses internally and providing sensible defaults for things such as the number of threads it uses.
 A lower level wrapper `endplay._dds`, which is little more than the basic `ctypes` declarations, is also provided and is used internally by the dds functions when making library calls.

 - `endplay.parsers` provides tools for parsing common file types which are used as inputs and outputs for bridge software, this includes PBN and Dealer.
-These produce document tree representation of the input files and are used internally for many things, but can also be traversed manually to create programs which interact with other bridge software easily
+These produce document tree representation of the input files and are used internally for many things, but can also be traversed manually to create programs which interact with other bridge software easily.

-- `endplay.interact` provides the `InteractiveDeal` class which keeps an undo stack whenever its state is modified, making it easier to interact with the deal.
-The main purpose of the module is a CLI tool which provides a simple REPL for analysing bridge deals which is available as a main module with `python3 -m endplay.interact` (or simply `endplay-interact`)
+- `endplay.interact` provides the `CommandObject` class which keeps an undo stack whenever its state is modified, making it easier to interact with the deal.
+The main purpose of the module is to provide a tool to create interactive deal programs, such as the main module (`python3 -m endplay.interact` or `endplay-interact`) which provides a a set of frontends analysing bridge deals.